gunal-official/gunal-official/README.md

 - 📊 I am passionate about turning data into actionable insights.
 - 📚 Continuously learning and upskilling in the data science field.
 - 🌱 Currently diving deep into NLP,Computer Vision, Big Data Analytics,and Deep Learning.
-- 🛠️ Skilled in Python, R, SQL, and various data science tools.
+- 🛠️ Skilled in Python, SQL, and various data science tools.
 - 📈 Lover of data visualization and storytelling.

 ### Pinned Repositories